William Lenthall: Private life

 By 1619 Lenthall had married Elizabeth Evans (died April 1662), daughter of Ambrose Evans of Loddington, Northamptonshire, by his wife Lettice Symonds of Cley Next the Sea, Norfolk.

 William Lenthall had two chief residences, Burford Priory in Oxfordshire (still standing) and Besselsleigh Manor in Berkshire (now Oxfordshire).
 In 1637, he had purchased Burford from Lord Falkland.
 Lenthall was one of the overseers of the will of Sir Lawrence Tanfield, Lord Falkland's grandfather, and had married into Tanfield's second wife's family.
 The house remained in the Lenthall family until 1828.

 Lenthall had an extensive collection of paintings, some being family portraits and some that may have been at Burford when he purchased it.
 He may also have acquired paintings from the Royal collection following the execution of Charles I. The collection was sold by the family in 1833.

 Character assessment

 Lenthall has always been a figure who has divided opinion.
 In his early career, opponents frequently targeted him for perceived personal shortcomings and weaknesses as speaker.
 However, the Oxford Dictionary of National Biography contends that these criticisms do not stand up to scrutiny.
 His actions during this time demonstrate a clear commitment to upholding the authority of his office and contributing to parliamentary procedure.

 On the other hand, his conservative outlook and adherence to tradition have been interpreted as evidence of a limited political vision.
 Allegations of self-serving corruption also surfaced repeatedly, casting a shadow over his reputation.
 While many of these accusations originated from those with grievances, and could be difficult to substantiate, they cannot be entirely dismissed.

-Lenthall's enduring legacy is shaped by his resolute defiance of Charles I in January 1642.
+Lenthall's legacy is characterised by his defiance of Charles I in January 1642.